Methods of Abortion

 Mifepristone and Misoprostol

-Mifepristone, also known as RU-486 or the ‘abortion pill’, used together with misoprostol is the most commonly used medical abortion combination worldwide.59,60,61,62,63
+Mifepristone, also known as RU-486 and patented as Mifesgymiso in Canada today, used together with misoprostol is the most commonly used medical abortion combination worldwide.59,60,61,62,63

 Mifepristone causes the uterine lining to break down, resulting in detachment of the embryo from its source of nutrition.
 It causes the cervix to soften and dilate.
 It also makes the body release prostaglandins and increases the effects of these prostaglandins in causing the uterus to contract.68